When you think of a vicious dog bite or attack, do you think of any specific breeds that come to mind? Most people immediately think of the Pit Bull.

 5 Steps to Protecting Yourself from an Aggressive Canines

 It is impossible to read whether a dog is friendly or not.
-Sometimes dogs can look like they are friendly to strangers when really are planning to react aggressively, and sometimes dogs that are coming off aggressive are very friendly and want to lick you all over and get pets and affection.
+Sometimes, dogs can look like they are friendly to strangers when they really are planning to react aggressively, and sometimes, dogs that are coming off aggressively are very friendly and want to lick you all over and get pets and affection.

-Here are 5 steps you can take, according to an article on TheStranger.com, to protect yourself from an aggressive dog attack:
+Here are five steps you can take, according to an article on TheStranger.com, to protect yourself from an aggressive dog attack:

 Avoid Conflict